kizniche/Mycodo/mycodo-manual.rst

 |                       | red.                                            |
 +-----------------------+-------------------------------------------------+

-Output Usage Settings
+Energy Usage Settings
 ---------------------

+``[Gear Icon] -> Configure -> General``

-In order to calculate accurate output usage statistics, a few characteristics of your electrical system needs to be know.
+In order to calculate accurate energy usage statistics, a few characteristics of your electrical system needs to be know.
 These variables should describe the characteristics of the electrical system being used by the relays to operate electrical devices.
-Note: Proper output usage calculations also rely on the correct current draw to be set for each output (see `Output Settings <#output>`__).
+Note: Proper energy usage calculations also rely on the correct current draw to be set for each output (see `Output Settings <#output>`__).

 +-----------------------+-------------------------------------------------+